case story

 No listening room exists.

-Taxidermy preserves the body, and yet there is no public archive that preserves the voice.
+Taxidermy preserves the body, and yet there is no public experience that preserves the voice.

 No way to hear what was lost.